UANATACA/ONESHOT-VIDEOID-REPO/oneshot_videoid_guibk.md

 ## One-Shot Optimizer on Docker

-This configuration requires a server with a Linux operating system.
+This configuration requires a server with a Linux CentOS operating system.

 <a href="#section/Video-tutorials/Docker-Optimizer-Configuration"><img src="https://raw.githubusercontent.com/UANATACA/ONESHOT-VIDEOID-REPO/main/img/img4.png"></a><a href="#section/Video-tutorials/Docker-Optimizer-Configuration"><b>&nbsp;Watch on video!</b></a>